-We propose a model with micropolitical foundations to contrast different political regimes.
-Compared to a parliamentary regime, the institutions of a presidentialcongressional regime produce less incentives for legislative cohesion, but more separation of powers.
-These differences are reflected in the size and composition of government spending.
-A parliamentary regime has redistribution towards a majority, less underprovision of public goods, more rents to politicians, whereas a presidential-congressional regime has redistribution towards powerful minorities, more underprovision of public goods, but less rents to politicians.
-The size of government is smaller under a presidential regime.
-This last prediction is consistent with cross-country data.
+We propose a model with micropolitical foundations to compare the public finance outcomes under different political regimes.
+Compared to a parliamentary regime, the institutions of a presidential-congressional regime produce less incentives for legislative cohesion, but entail a clearer separation of powers.
+These features create important differences in public finance outcomes.
+A parliamentary regime has redistribution towards a majority, less underprovision of public goods, more rents to politicians and a higher tax burden, whereas a presidential-congressional regime has redistribution towards powerful minorities, more underprovision of public goods, but less rents to politicians and a smaller government.
+The predictions regarding the size of government are consistent with recent cross-country data.